tercoide/GambasCAD/README.md

-# trCAD
+# m-designerr
-A simple CAD program oriented to modeling structures
+A simple CAD program oriented to modeling building structures